Terrabits/vna.rs-us.net/source/blog/2016-11-16-the-visa-stack.html.markdown

 So far we have an application in mind, a programming language, a PC with an operating system, and an instrument that's connected to the PC and configured correctly.

+### VISA

 Virtual Instrument Software Architecture (VISA) is a software library that helps your application connect to and communicate with the instrument.
+It helps you interact with everything below the `Programming Language` layer for the purposes of instrument control.

 Connecting to the Instrument
 ----------------------------